dgaubert/express-metrics/README.md

 app.use(metrics());

-// returns a json with the summary of metrics app.get('/metrics', metrics.reporter);
+// it responds a JSON with a summary of metrics app.get('/metrics', metrics.jsonSummary);

-// every time this handler returns the greet, express-metrics
+// every time this handler returns the greet, the middleware
 // will update the metrics with the calculated response time app.get('/', function (req, res, next) {
-  res.json({greet: 'Helo world!'});
+  res.json({ greet: 'Hello world!' });
 });
 ```